 Make the crust.
 In a large bowl, mix the cookie crumbs and melted butter until well-combined.
 Press the mixture into the bottom and up the sides of a 9-inch nonstick or greased pie plate.
 Place the pie plate in the freezer until firm (at least 10 minutes, but longer is fine).

+Make the filling.
 Place the contents of the packet of powdered gelatin and the 2 tablespoons of water in a small, microwave-safe bowl, and mix well.
 Allow to sit for a few moments until the gelatin swells.
 It will be lumpy.
-Microwave the gelatin mixture for 30 seconds on HIGH to liquefy it.
-Set the gelatin aside and allow it to cool for about 2 minutes, or until no longer hot to the touch.

 In a medium-sized bowl, place the flour blend, sugar, cocoa powder and salt, and whisk to combine well.
 Add 1/2 cup (4 fl. oz.) of the milk, and then the egg yolks, whisking to combine after each addition.
 Set the mixture aside.